abouchard-cybersec/Presentation/README.md

 ![Polymtl](https://www.canadianconsultingengineer.com/wp-content/uploads/2020/12/polytechnique_genie_gauche_eng_cmyk-copy.jpg)

 Only place in my area offering 4 certificates in cybersecurity (more than 40 specialized courses).
-Some schools do offer some courses or even a program (sometimes not even degree-granting) but not to the extent of what is offered at Poly.
+Some schools do offer some courses or even a program (mostly non degree-granting) but not to the extent of what is offered at Poly.

 ## CyberSecurity - Operations and Analysis